mayankbansal82/Classical-Motion-Planning-Algorithms/README.md

 - csv

 ### Usage
 To run an algorithm, simply navigate to the relevant folder and run the main.py python file.
 For example, to run the A* and Dijkstra's implementations, navigate to the Astar, Dijkstra Algorithm Implementation folder and run main.py in your terminal or command prompt.
-The algorithms itself are implemented in the search.py file and main.py generates the grid and start and end points based on map.csv.
-You can alter the map and the start and end points according to your needs.

-**Note:** The order of exploration is right, down, left, up.
+**Note:** The order of exploration is right, down, left, up for Dijkstra and A*.

 **Note:** Manhattan distance is used as the heuristic for A*.